netscaler/netscaler-k8s-ingress-controller/docs/crds/content-routing.md

 ## How to write Listener CRD objects

 After you have deployed the CRD provided by Citrix in the Kubernetes cluster, you can define the listener configuration in a YAML file.
 In the YAML file, use `Listener` in the kind field and in the spec section add the listener CRD attributes based on your requirement for the listener configuration.
-After you deploy the YAML file, the Citrix ingress controller applies the listener configuration on the Ingress Citrix ADC device.
+After you deploy the YAML file, the Citrix ingress controller applies the listener configuration on the Ingress Netscaler device.

 Following is a sample Listener CRD object definition named as `Listener-crd.yaml`.
 ```yml